-Join us!
-GCBC is a community based boating club, locatedonly a few minutes outside of Guelph!
+GCBC is a community based boating club, locatedonly a few minutes outside of Guelph.
 Becoming a member isa great way to stay active, immerse yourself in nature and enjoya variety of activities such as sailing, canoeing and kayaking.

-The Guelph Community Boating Club had a very successful 2020 season of its Kids Learn to Sail Program and 2021 registration will be opening soon.
+The Guelph Community Boating Club is looking forward to another successful season of its Kids Learn to Sail Program.
 Our program is designed for both beginners to more experienced sailors age 8-15.
 We offer Can Sail levels 1 through 4 so that campers can build on what they’ve learned each week or each year.

 The Learn to Sail Program covers all aspects of dinghy sailing and is lead by award winning world class sailors from Guelph, educated, tested and certified by the Ontario Sailing Association.
 We are proud to offer this elite level of coaching for the lowest pricing in Ontario for a community based program.